Electrical FSR Renewal

 6. Upon approval, you will receive an email notification with a link to make payment for your application.
 Click on "Pay Now" in the email to pay for and complete your FSR renewal.

-Your certificate will expire on the first day of your birth month every three years.
+Your certificate will expire on the first day of your birth month in the year noted on your wall certificate and wallet card.

 Need help?
 Please contact us at email@example.com or 1 866 566 7233.